radview/webload-documentation/docs/console/performance_measurements_manager.md

 ## Importing External Statistics

 WebLOAD Console enables you to import statistical data from an external comma- delimited values file (.csv) into your report, while running a Load Session or upon test completion.
 Imported counters are added to the integrated reports tree, under Import::<File name>, where <File name> is the name of the file containing the external statistics.
-For more information about integrated reports, see [*WebLOAD](#_bookmark338) *[Console Performance* Reports ](#_bookmark338)*(on page [295](#_bookmark338)).
+For more information about integrated reports, see [*WebLOAD Console Performance* Reports ](console_performance_reports.md).
 All imported data is integrated with the

 Load Session’s database and the WebLOAD Console statistics are also calculated for this information.
-For more information about WebLOAD Console statistics, see [*WebLOAD Statistics Reports* ](#_bookmark368)(on page [317](#_bookmark368)).
+For more information about WebLOAD Console statistics, see [*WebLOAD Statistics Reports* ](statistics_reports.md).

 > Note: Imported data is also available for use with WebLOAD Analytics.